Anand0923techwizard/Tech-Wizard-_Anand-Chaurasia/experiment/aim.md

-### o study of single bit error detection and correction using hammer code.
+### o To study of quadrature phase shift keying Modulator and demodulator.